To download a printable pdf version, please click here.

 The title page must be prepared and uploaded as a separate Microsoft Word document file.
 It should include the title of the article which must be concise, specific, descriptive, and identify the manuscript.
 The title should be in bold font with the first letter of the first word capitalized, abbreviations or trade names should not be used.
 Directly under the title, the authors' names (first name, middle name initial, and surname) and abbreviated-highest academic degrees of the authors should be typed.
 Under the authors' names, the academic title, department and institutional names, city and country of each author should be provided.
 If the author is in private practice, city and country should be indicated.
 Authors' names and affiliations should be linked with an Arabic number superscript which appears after each author's abbreviated-highest academic degree and before the name of the corresponding affiliation.
 An asterisk (*) should be placed after the superscript number of the corresponding author name.
 Directly under the affiliations, full contact information such as affiliation, mailing address, city, state, postal code (if available), country, telephone number, and e-mail address should be indicated.
 If the manuscript was presented before an organized group, name of the organization, location, and date of the meeting should be included at the bottom of the title page.

 At the initial submission, all figures should be embedded within the text.
-They should not necessarily be of high resolution, but must be clear enough for the purpose of peer-review.
+They should not necessarily be of high resolution, but must be clear enough for the purpose of peer review.
 High quality figures will be requested (each figure in a separate TIF or JPEG file) after the final acceptance.
 Figures should be numbered in the order in which they are appear in the text by including its number in parentheses at the end of the appropriate sentence before closing punctuation.
 (Fig 1, Fig 2, Fig 3, etc).
 Multiple figures within one Figure file are not accepted.
 They must be sent separately as, Fig. 1A, Fig. 1B, Fig. 1C, etc.

 Color and black-and-white photographs should be created and saved at 300 dpi.
-Artwork within a photograph should be created and saved at a minimum of 600 dpi.
+The artwork within a photograph should be created and saved at a minimum of 600 dpi.
 Text appearing within the figures should be in Helvetica font and a minimum of 10 pt.
 Graphs and screen captures should be numbered as figures, and the fill for bar graphs should be distinctive and solid.
 Screen captures should be a minimum of 300 dpi.
 Each figure must meet above mentioned criteria.
 The Journal reserves the right to standardize the format of figures.
 Also, figures that do not meet the above-mentioned quality criteria will be sent back to the corresponding author for correction

 Tables should be self-explanatory and supplement without duplicating the text.
 All tables should be provided at the end of the manuscript after the table and figure Legends.
 Tables should be numbered in the order in which they are appeared in the text (Table 1, Table 2, Table 3, etc).
 Descriptive column and row headings should be created with omitting internal horizontal and vertical lines.
 Any abbreviations used in the table should be defined beneath the table.
 The significance of observations must be indicated by appropriate statistical analyses.
 The Journal reserves the right to standardize the format of tables.
 A separate file for each table should be submitted after final acceptance.